Hello and Welcome to an A1Savannahs.

-Our cattery is USDA Licensed and a Preferred Breeder Registered with The International Cat Association (TICA) and Cat Kingpin Certified.
+Our cattery is USDA Licensed and a Preferred Breeder Registered with The International Cat Association (TICA).
+We are Cat Kingpin Certified and are members of the Feline Conservation Federation.
 If you are looking for a Savannah Kitten, then you have come to the right place.
 A1Savannahs has been breeding the finest Savannah Kittens since the beginning.
 A1Savannahs, formerly New Horizon Bengals, was founded by Joyce Sroufe.
 Joyce started breeding Savannah Cats in the late 1980's and started to register her first litters in 1994.
 She is also well known among exotic cat owners and breeders as the original founder of the Savannah Cat Breed and an expert in the breeding and care of exotic cats.
 A1 Savannahs is now owned by Martin and Amanda Engster.
-Often imitated, we are the original founder of the Savannah Cat breed, and have many years combined of knowledge and experience.
+Often imitated, we are the original founder of the Savannah Cat breed, and have many years of combined knowledge and experience.

 Here at A1Savannahs we like to strive for many goals.
 Starting with ensuring the highest quality of care for our cats to providing the most honest customer service.
 We work very hard to create a relationship with each and every prospective owner from the first inquiry.
 Till many years down the road with updated stories and photos of the kittens.
 Our goal in breeding the Savannah is to raise healthy and happy kittens that in appearance are as close as possible to the African Serval and in accordance to TICA Standards.
 Providing great personalities for each and every kitten is also very important to us to be sure they are the perfect fit for your home.